ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## SATP Error Codes Registry

 This registry defines the error codes used in SATP protocol messages.

+Many of the errors due to invalid identifiers (e.g., invalid transferContextId, invalid digitalAssetId) may arise within the execution of the SATP protocol because these identifiers depart from those agreed-upon in Transfer Initialization Claim in the transfer proposal message.
+The validity of these identifiers must be verified by the gateways during set-up stage (Stage-0), which is beyond the scope of the current specification.
+See Section 7 on the Identity and Asset Verification Stage.

-Each entry consists of:
+In the following table, each entry consists of:

 - **Code**: The enumeration string (e.g., err_3.3.1)
 - **Category**: The protocol stage or message type (e.g., Commit Ready errors)